jrsmith3/jrsmith3.github.io/content/data_file_workflow.md

 20110527-1635_TEM_JRST26_ATW.dm3
 ```

-The same thing in the OS X finder:

-(picture of `data` as viewed in file browser)

 Old
 ===
-In this post, I will describe a way to store data and a workflow for getting data from your instrument to a central repository.

-The main takeaway is that your lab should keep all data in a central location.
-For example, there should be a directory on a computer or server named `data`.
-Your data files should be stored in this directory, regardless of type (images, I-V data, etc.).
-It is very important that this directory has a flat structure -- all data files go directly into the `data` directory.
-THERE SHOULD BE NO SUBDIRECTORIES in the `data` directory.

-(Picture of finder looking at `data`)

-At this point you may be thinking, "OMG! `data` will contain thousands of files!"
-So what?
-If you choose [unique, hierarchical, and descriptive filenames](), your file manager will display the data in chronological order.
-Think about why you might be having this reaction.
-Having all your group's data has many advantages white having data apread across several locations has no obvious advantages.
-Here are the advantages of putting all your group's data files in a single, flat, `data` directory using descriptive filenames.
-First, locateability.
-If the file is in `data`, it exists.
-If it isn't, it doesn't exist.
-This fact has more implications regarding cross-referencing.
-For example, writing the filename down is sufficient to reference the file.
-You can write the filename in your [lab notebook]() entry or the [sample log](), and a reader of your notebook can immediately find the file (hint: its in `data`).
-If you name files using the scheme I suggest, your file browser will display all your data in chronological order.
-Again, using my suggested naming scheme means you can do a simple search for the experiment type, sample name, or experimenter initials, and the search will yield exactly what you want.

-This method is tightly integrated with my [data file naming scheme]().

-Putting all data files in a single `data` directory also minimizes transaction costs.
-If I take a lot of data and I put it in `data`, you can analyze my data without having to ask me.
-Since my data files are named with my initials, it is clear that I deserve attribution in your paper.

 Downsides of a single `data` directory: single point of failure.
 Therefore, backup this directory! (is there a way to use dropbox for this task and an online incremental backup service?)